InboxHealth/inbox-api-docs/README.md

 }
 ```

-Notice the many other valid attributes assigned default values
+Most importantly, store the `enterprise.id` field as this will serve as the unique identifier for this record and form the basis for many other requests for associated records.

 ### Creating Patients

 Now that you've created your first test Enterprise, let's create the first Patient record to provide a central record to attach future Invoices (charges) and Payments.
-Patient records act similar to the Customer objects in other invoicing platforms and are tracked individually; their balances and properties along with the Enterprise's settings and the Enterprise's defined BillingCycleTemplates, govern how and when Inbox Health sends the Patient statements and communication.
+Patient records act similar to Customer objects seen in other invoicing platforms and are tracked individually; their balances and properties along with the Enterprise's settings and the Enterprise's defined BillingCycleTemplates, govern how and when Inbox Health sends the Patient statements and communication.

 ```
 {